presbrey/go-multiproxy/README.md

 - `ProxyURLs`: List of proxy URLs to use
 - `ProxyAuth`: Map of proxy URLs to their respective authentication credentials
-- `CookieTimeout`: Duration for which cookies are valid
-- `CookieOptions`: Options for configuring the cookie jar (see `http.cookiejar.Options`)
+- `ProxyRotateCount`: Number of requests after which to rotate to the next proxy
+- `ProxyUserAgents`: Map of proxy URLs to their respective User-Agent strings

+- `BackoffTime`: Time to wait before retrying a failed proxy
 - `DialTimeout`: Timeout for establishing a connection to a proxy
-- `BackoffTime`: Time to wait before retrying a failed proxy
 - `RequestTimeout`: Timeout for the entire request (including dialing, writing request, and reading response)
+- `RetryDelay`: Delay between retry attempts

+- `CookieOptions`: Options for configuring the cookie jar (see `http.cookiejar.Options`)
+- `CookieTimeout`: Duration for which cookies are valid

+- `DefaultUserAgent`: Default User-Agent string to use if not specified in `ProxyUserAgents`

+- `RateLimits`: Map of proxy URLs to their respective rate limit durations

 - `RetryAttempts`: Number of times to retry a failed request

-- `RetryDelay`: Delay between retry attempts
-- `UserAgents`: List of User-Agent strings to rotate through
-- `ProxyRotateCount`: Number of requests after which to rotate to the next proxy
+- `InsecureSkipVerify`: Whether to skip TLS certificate verification

 ## Testing